dapr/docs/daprdocs/content/en/reference/api/state_api.md

 * For read requests, the state store should return the most up-to-date data consistently across replicas.
 * For write/delete requests, the state store should synchronisely replicate updated data to configured quorum before completing the write request.

-### Example - Complete Request
+### Example - Complete options request example

-The following is a sample *set* request with a complete operation option definition:
+The following is an example *set* request with a complete options definition:

 ```shell
 curl -X POST http://localhost:3500/v1.0/state/starwars \